Chart Color Schemes

 An assessment of population growth drivers in Campbellfield - Coolaroo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Campbellfield - Coolaroo's population is around 17,048 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 16,057 people.
-The growth of 991 people (6.2%) is inferred from ABS estimated resident population figures and validated new addresses since the Census date.
-The population density ratio is 937 persons per square kilometer.
-Campbellfield - Coolaroo's growth rate of 6.2% since the census places it within 2.7 percentage points of the national average (8.9%).
+Campbellfield-Coolaroo's population is 17,048 as of Nov 2025.
+This reflects an increase of 991 people since the 2021 Census, which reported a population of 16,057.
+The change is inferred from ABS's estimated resident population of 16,640 in June 2024 and 286 validated new addresses since the Census date.
+This level results in a density ratio of 937 persons per square kilometer.
+Campbellfield-Coolaroo's growth rate of 6.2% since the census is within 2.7 percentage points of the national average of 8.9%, indicating competitive fundamentals.
 Overseas migration contributed approximately 76.5% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
-Considering projected demographic shifts, Campbellfield - Coolaroo is forecast to increase its population by 5,692 persons by 2041, recording a gain of 29.8% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, Campbellfield-Coolaroo is forecasted to increase its population by 5,692 persons to 2041, reflecting a gain of 29.8% over the 17-year period.

 Frequently Asked Questions - Population